KUL-recon-lab/course_nucmed_tech/05_image_formation.md

     However, we can calculate its *expected* value, using the current estimate {math}`\Lambda^{old}`.
 This is called the *E-step*.

-2. Calculate a new estimate of Λ that maximizes the function derived in the first step.
+2. Calculate a new estimate of {math}`\Lambda` that maximizes the function derived in the first step.
 This is the *M-step*.

 (the-e-step)=
 ### The E-step